pwt/SonosKeyController/README.md

 ## Usage

-The script needs to be edited for your needs, where indicated within the script.
-I will move the configuration data out into a separate file in future iterations of the script.
+The file `config.py` needs to be edited for your needs.
+See the steps within the file.
+The script is run using `python sonoskeycontroller.py`.

 ## Links
 [1] https://github.com/jishi/node-sonos-http-api \